Lieh-mon/Lieh-mon/README.md

 🌟 Join me as I traverse this inspiring journey, embracing the wonders of coding and shaping the digital landscape.
 Together, let's push boundaries, overcome obstacles, and celebrate the triumphs of being an indie full-stack developer from a non-science background.
 I may have started late and faced some difficulties, but I'm determined to keep learning and growing."

-Feel free to customize the text to reflect your own aspirations and vision.
-Best of luck in your pursuit of becoming a developer and making a positive impact on your community!
 </details>